cosmos/sdk-tutorials/academy/xl-run-prod/3-genesis.md

 ### Validator stakes

-The genesis needs to define the starting validators.
-That's because, at least, a validator needs to propose the first block that comes after the genesis.
-But if no validators have been agreed on by consensus, then the first block cannot be produced.
+The genesis needs to define the starting validators because, at least, a validator needs to propose the first block that comes after the genesis.
+However, if no validators have been agreed on by consensus, then the first block cannot be produced.

 Assume that you have a team of validators that are your starting validators.
 They are also genesis accounts that you defined previously, so they _have_ tokens.
-Now you have to:
+Now you need to:

 1. Credit each genesis validator the agreed staked token amounts.
 2. Collect signed transactions from them that identify them as validators.